 The elaborate costumes that are painstakingly handmade by hundreds of people from the community are a reminder of each team’s resolve to make it to the top in the world of samba.
 Earlier, costumes and floats were prepared by teams in their respective neighborhoods.
 However, the intensity with which they compete at the Carnival inspired them to develop grandiose designs for both costumes and floats, which became cumbersome to transport over long distances.
 Thankfully, this resulted in the development of Samba City, which took care of the logistics involved in hosting such a grand event.

 Visiting Samba City

 One look at Samba City will make you realize the massive scale on which the celebrations and competition are held at the Sambadrome.
 On the other hand, it also symbolizes the mainstream acceptance of samba into Brazilian culture.
 Understandably, there is an air of secrecy as teams keep their Carnival theme to themselves, which is why visitors aren’t allowed to take pictures in specific areas.
-For R$ 10, there are special shows for visitors held every day except Tuesdays at 10:00, 12:00 and 15:30 pm.
 As public transportation is not reliable, it is best to take a cab to visit Samba City.

 Be part of the show and feel that emotion of Parading at the Sambadrome.